ProteinsWebTeam/pfam-docs/docs/searching-pfam.rst

 Users can navigate to specific Pfam entry pages by entering the Pfam identifier or accession number or a keyword that form part of its name via three different **Search boxes**:

 1. When selecting the `Browse + By member database <https://www.ebi.ac.uk/interpro/entry/pfam/#table>`_ option, the search box is located in the header of the results table.
+The user can filter these results by **Member Database Entry Type** and **InterPro state** as well as order the results by accession in ascendent or descendent order by clicling on the arrow at the right side of the column title **Accession**.
 .. figure:: images/browsebymbdbpfam.png
   :alt: Selecting the 'Browse + By member database' option and Pfam.
   :width: 700
   :align: left

   Example of browsing the Pfam database.
 A paginated list of all available Pfam entries is displayed.
   A **Search box** appears on top of this list.

 2. After selecting `Search + By text <https://www.ebi.ac.uk/interpro/search/text/>`_, a larger text box is shown in the center of the page.